Azure-Samples/hello-spring-function-azure/README.md

 # Example "Hello, world" Spring Boot application that runs on Azure Functions

-This is a sample applicaiton to showcase the use of Spring Cloud Function on top of Azure Functions.
+This is a sample application to showcase the use of Spring Cloud Function on top of Azure Functions.

 ## Features